San Diego City Council rejects mayor's plan to hold special election in November

 "Now is the time for action, not delay.
 To ask San Diegans to wait on these priorities is irresponsible," Faulconer said.
 "And to deny the public the right to vote this year -- when it matters most -- would be unprecedented."

-Besides the charter amendment that was overwhelmingly approved by voters, opponents contended that there was no reason to rush into an expensive election.
+Opponents of the special election pointed to a City Charter amendment passed overwhelmingly last fall that places initiatives before voters in general elections, with the next one set for November next year.
+They also contended that there was no reason to rush.

-Jerry Butkiewicz, representing the San Diego and Imperial Counties Labor Council, said Faulconer's convention center proposal won't reach the two- thirds voter threshold required by the tax increase without union support.
+Jerry Butkiewicz, representing the San Diego and Imperial Counties Labor Council, agreed with Ward that Faulconer's convention center proposal wouldn't have reached the two-thirds voter threshold required by the tax increase without union support.

 "Make no mistake, the Labor Council wants projects like these to move forward, but they are too important for our community to not have input from a wide range of voices, and voters, that only happens in general elections," Butkiewicz said.